dmitryro/kafka-pipeline/README.md

 The consumer component is designed to consume messages from a Kafka topic, validate and process those messages, and forward valid messages to another Kafka topic.
 It also handles invalid messages by placing them in a Dead Letter Queue (DLQ).
 This consumer is built to be highly robust, with error handling, retries, graceful shutdown, and filtering features.

 ### Design Choices
 This consumer application is written in Go and leverages the confluentinc/confluent-kafka-go library for interacting with Apache Kafka.
 This choice offers several advantages:
    - **Go**: Go is a performant, statically typed language with excellent concurrency features, making it well-suited for building scalable and reliable message processing applications like this consumer.
    - **confluentinc/confluent-kafka-go**: This popular Go library provides a mature and user-friendly API for interacting with Kafka clusters.
 It offers features for consumer group management, message consumption, and producer functionality.

 ### Directory Layout
 The consumer logic resides within the data-consumer directory.
 Here's a breakdown of its contents:

 ```
 data-consumer/
-├── Dockerfile          (Optional: Docker build configuration)
+├── Dockerfile          (Docker build configuration)
 ├── go.mod              (Go module dependency file)
 ├── go.sum               (Checksum file for dependencies)
 └── main.go              (Go source code for the consumer application)